|

 What magical symbols?

-Eowynand drew it across his forehead, leaving a green line
+cried Eowynand drew his fingertip across his forehead, leaving

-above his dark brows.
-Eowyn stared at him as if he had lost his
+a green line above his dark brows.
+Eowyn stared at him as if he

 Do not rub it, melmenya, or you will spoil the effect.